Fair Division with Money and Prices: Introduction

-After the literature review in section 2 and the basics of the model in section 3, we define guarantees and the Positivity and Responsiveness properties in section 4.
-There we also describe simple auctions implementing the \textit{fixed partition }guarantees, a key ingredient of the D\&C rules.
-Section 5 introduces two critical utility levels: the \textit{Maxmin utility} that an agent can secure as the Divider is an upper bound on \textit{all} guarantees; the \textit{minMax utility }that she can secure as a Chooser against an adversarial Divider is a lower bound on all reasonable guarantees: Proposition 1.
+After the literature review in section 2 and the basic definitions in section 3, we define guarantees in section 4.
+There we also describe simple auctions implementing the \textit{fixed partition }guarantees, a key ingredient of the D\&C rule.

+Section 5 introduces two critical utility levels: the \textit{MaxMin utility} that an agent can secure as the Divider is an upper bound on \textit{all} guarantees; the \textit{MinMax utility }that she can secure as a Chooser against an adversarial Divider is a lower bound on all reasonable guarantees: Proposition 1.

-Section 6 defines the D\&C rule and computes its safe play and guarantees: Proposition 2.
-Section 7 does the same for the S\&B rule -- Proposition 3 -- and gives full computations in the simple case of two agents dividing identical goods -- Proposition 4.
+Section 6 defines two versions of the D\&C rule and computes their (different) safe play and (identical) guarantees: Proposition 2.
+Section 7 does the same for the B\&S rule: Proposition 3.

-The systematic comparison of the S\&B and D\&C guarantees (and the FS) in section 8 starts by some common properties: they all increase in the number of goods and decrease in the number of agents: Proposition 5.
-Then Propositions 6 and 7 formalises their differences revealed in a handful of examples.
-Compared to the benchmark FS, the range of the S\&B guarantee is much larger than that of the D\&C one: Proposition 7.
-Unlike D\&C, the S\&B guarantee coincides with FS on a large subset of utilities with non empty interior: Proposition 6.

-Section 9 offers two results toward the general statement, to be checked by systematic numerical experiments, that if all participants play safely the outcome in S\&B collects on average a bigger share of the efficient surplus than in D\&C.

-With two agents and for both rules the profile of guarantees reduces the bargaining gap, i. e., it distributes at least the total utility at the worst partition of the goods: Lemma 10.
-But with three or more agents this is no longer true for D\&C, while we conjecture that it is still true for S\&B.
+In section 8 we compare the PS, D\&C and B\&S guarantees.
+They share several regularity and monotonicity properties (Lemma 5) as well as computational complexity.
+Relative to the benchmark PS, the range of the B\&S guarantee is much larger than that of the D\&C one: Proposition 4.
+But the coarser messages in the D\&C rule can have strongly unpalatable consequences: Example 3.
+Finally we compute explicitly our guarantees when the $m$ goods are identical and utility are convex or concave (Lemma 6) or dichotomous (Lemma 7).

-The final Proposition 8 considers the situation where agent $1$'s marginal utility for each good dominates that of every other agent: then the S\&B safe play achieves full efficiency, i.e., gives all the goods to agent $1$, while under D\&C all but a $\frac{1}{n}$-th share of the efficient surplus can be lost.
+Section 9 evaluates some welfare consequences of implementing one of our individual guarantees.
+Does it distribute at least the total utility at the worst partition of the goods?
+Lemma 8 gives some partial answers and formulates a conjecture.
+Proposition 5 shows that, if agent $1$'s marginal utility for each good dominates that of every other agent, then the B\&S safe play achieves full efficiency, i.e., gives all the goods to agent $1$, whereas under D\&C all but a $\frac{1}{n}$-th share of the efficient surplus can be lost.